 Holacracy is a new way of structuring and running an organization that replaces the conventional management hierarchy.
 Instead of operating top-down, power is distributed throughout the organization, giving individuals and teams more freedom to self-manage, while staying aligned to the organization’s purpose.

-We first implemented Holacracy in 2008, just 1 year after HolacracyOne, the organization that originated Holacracy, was founded by Brian Robertson.
-At that time Holacracy was almost completely unknown.
+We first implemented Holacracy in 2008, just a year after HolacracyOne, the organization that originated Holacracy, was founded by Brian Robertson.
+We were actually exposed to it even earlier then that, while Vince Horn was working for Ken Wilber's Integral Institute, when they attempted to implement a pre 1.0 version of Holacracy.
 Today, hundreds of organizations are Holacracy-powered, including Zappos & the David Allen company.
 In 2016, Harvard Business Review even did a fairly balanced review of Holacracy Beyond the Hype.

 If you'd like to view the ins & outs of our current Holacratic structure of practice, you can view The Buddhist Geeks Holacracy on Glassfrog–the official software set-up to support the practice of Holacracy.
 Here, you'll find a transparent account of our evolving organizational structure, including individual roles & accountabilities, policies, projects, & more.